grafana/grafana/docs/sources/shared/visualizations/datalink-options.md

 Data links allow you to provide more granular context to your links.
 You can create links that include the series name or even the value under the cursor.

-For each data link, you'll set the following options:
+For each data link, set the following options:

 - **Title**
 - **URL**